aaronpuchert/throttle/README.md

 --------------------------
 After cloning the repository and `cd`ing into the main directory, execute `make` to compile.
 If you want a debug version, run `make debug` instead.
 The debug version reads the temperature from  a local file `./temp_input` and writes the frequencies to `./cpu#freq`, where `#` runs through the cores.

-You can also install the throttle daemon as a system service.
-At the moment, this is only tested to work on SuSE Linux.
+You can also install the throttle daemon as `systemd` service.
 Just execute `sudo make install`.
 You might want to adjust the settings in `throttle.conf` before. (see below) Uninstalling works similarly by `sudo make uninstall`.

 The program can also be called directly via